io7lab/io7-platform-cloud/README.md

 # Installation and Utility scripts

 ## setup_docker_nodejs.sh
-This sets up couple of settings, installs docker and nodejs It needs to run just once for the Operating system such as AWS EC2 instance or your Linux/Windows.
+This sets up couple of settings, installs docker and nodejs.
+It needs to run just once for the Operating system such as AWS EC2 instance or your Linux/Windows.

 ## io7-platform-setup.sh